Daniel-Andarge/Software-Design-and-Architecture-Specialization--University-of-Alberta/Course-2-Design-Patterns/Module-1-Creational-&-Structural-Design-Patterns/Assignments/Assignmet-1-Adapter Pattern/README.md

 2. Implement the necessary methods in the `OldCoffeeMachine` class to maintain its existing functionality.
 3. Complete the `CoffeeTouchscreenAdapter` class to enable communication between the new touchscreen interface and the old coffee machine.
 4. Follow the provided UML class diagram for a structural guide.

-Feel free to refer to the UML class diagram image for a visual representation of the class relationships and structure.

-We appreciate your efforts in enhancing our coffee machine system to meet the evolving requirements of the office environment.